 Early on Jan also traveled to far north Canada and Alaska and brought the work of many Inuit sculptors and Cape Dorset printmakers back home to Sivertson Gallery.
 The gallery grew, evolved, and expanded in the creative community of Grand Marais.

 Eventually a newer, bigger gallery was built when Jan purchased and remodeled the Humphrey building, the current home of Sivertson Gallery.

 Duluth is a vibrant city on Lake Superior with steep hills and people who love winter

 In 1995, Sivertson Gallery expanded to a second location when Siiviis (named after Severin Sivertson’s retired fishing boat) opened in Duluth’s Canal Park waterfront district.
 Ships from international waters arrive in Duluth from March through December and can be viewed right outside the gallery’s front windows.

-In 2020, Sivertson Gallery celebrates 40 years of business and Siiviis marks its 25th anniversary year.
+In 2020, Sivertson Gallery celebrated 40 years of business and Siiviis marked its 25th anniversary year.
 We thank our amazing artists for their work, and thank our inspired staff for sharing beautiful art with others.